Take a Train Ride in Old Sacramento

 If You Go

 The Central Pacific terminals are located between Front and "K" Streets in Old Sacramento.
-Excursion train coach tickets cost $12 for adults, and $6 for youths 6 to 17; they're free for ages 5 and under.
-First-class tickets are $24 for adults, $16 for youth, and free for kids 5 and under.
+Excursion train coach tickets cost $15 for adults, $8 for youths 6 to 17, and are free for kids ages 5 and under and museum members.
+First-class tickets are $25 for adults, $18 for youth, and free for kids 5 and under.
+First-class tickets for California State Railroad Museum members are $12 for adults and $9 for youths.
 They take cash, checks, and credit cards.
 Tickets may be ordered online in advance, and are available on a first-come, first-served basis the day of.

 To get to Old Sacramento, take US 101 to Highway 37 in Novato.
 Head east on Highway 37 through Vallejo, where you'll pickup I-80 east.
 Follow I-80 east toward Sacramento.
 Continue onto Highway 50 toward downtown Sacramento, then take the I-5 north exit.
 Exit at "J" Street, go two blocks to Fifth Street, then turn left and left again at "I" Street and follow the signs to "Old Sacramento/Railroad Museum."